-Artist Lisa Heissenberg supported Blank Noise from afar and prepared first drafts and concepts which will now be realised.
-She will focus in particular on the successful and expanding «I Never Ask For It» campaign.
+Artist Lino Heissenberg supported Blank Noise from afar and prepared first drafts and concepts which will now be realised.
+He will focus in particular on the successful and expanding «I Never Ask For It» campaign.

-Lisa Heissenberg was born in 1991 and studied Visual Arts at the Braunschweig University of Fine Arts, finishing as Meisterschüler (Master Student).
-Since then she is a freelance artist and teacher.
+Lino Heissenberg was born in 1991 and studied Visual Arts at the Braunschweig University of Fine Arts, finishing as Meisterschüler (Master Student).
+Since then he is a freelance artist and teacher.

-In her work, she focuses on digital media, nerd and geek culture, and language.
+In his work, he focuses on digital media, nerd and geek culture, and language.
 The emphasis mostly lies on different concepts and strategies of storytelling, memorisation, connecting and commenting on the various set pieces that are evoked in relation to one another.

 In the two-channel video installation Negentropie (Negentropy, 2015-16), different complexes collide in a variety of ways.
 Through drawings, videos and text overlays, an acute emergency, a past vice and the process of entropy, which will lead to the end of the universe, are described.
 The work aims at connecting the different narratives, working with all their similarities, contradictions and forecasts, to, with minimal means, refer back to the typical big questions: Is there any meaning in our actions if the universe is about to perish?
 Is a temporally finite universe more threatening than an infinite one?
 And how connected to ‘the big picture’ are we in our daily routines?